-The unit for measurement of academic credit is the credit hour.
-Beginning with Fall 1976, the credit hour is equivalent to a quarter hour.
+The unit for measurement of academic credit is the credit hour which is equivalent to a quarter hour.
 One credit hour is awarded for the successful completion of a course meeting one hour per week for a quarter or term of the regular academic year.
-Successful completion requires the punctual and regular attendance of scheduled class sessions and the earning of a passing grade for the work completed.
+Successful completion requires the completion of all registration procedures, the punctual and regular preparation for and attendance of scheduled class sessions and the earning of a passing grade for the work completed.